 New Zealand is an island country in the southwestern Pacific Ocean.
 The country is made up of two main landmasses – the North Island and the South Island as well as over 700 smaller islands.
-It is the sixth-largest island country by area.

 New Zealand Dollar

 Clean up after yourself at all times (especially in national parks, or in nature, in general) and do not litter

 Don’t touch another person’s head, unless invited.
 For Māori, the head is tapu (sacred)

 Three foods you need to try in this country:

 - Hangi (meat and vegetables cooked slowly in an underground oven)

 - New Zealand Lamb

 - Manuka honey (famous for its healing properties)

 What the country is known for :